-If during the previous two consecutive years, the applicant has studied and/or worked in a country where English is the primary language used*, they may submit a written request to waive the English language proficiency test.
 The request must be written by the applicant and include evidence of proficiency (e.g., photocopy of a previous English language test score, comments in appraisals concerning proficiency, number of years working/studying in an anglophone country, etc.).
 Requests are considered only if the applicant has been recommended for admission, thus it is important that the applicant makes a strong case.
 If the applicant is unable to demonstrate a proficiency in English to our satisfaction, admission will be denied.
 The program reserves the right to require remedial training for any student who shows an inadequate command of English after starting the PhD program.

 The PhD program at Ivey is a full-time program and students are expected to be on campus during this period.

 Applicants who applied last year must file a new application, pay the full application fee, and submit transcripts covering any academic work undertaken since the time of last application.

 We only admit outstanding applicants and have no set quota.
-In the last 5 years, for example, class size has ranged from 6 to 14 students each year.
+In the last five years, for example, class size has ranged from nine to 16 students each year.